vsju/vlan24-monthly-report/replit.md

 If you want to use the Grafana statistics feature, set these environment variables:
 - `GRAFANA_URL` - Your Grafana server URL (default: http://localhost:3000)
 - `GRAFANA_API_KEY` - Your Grafana API key
+- `GRAFANA_VERIFY_SSL` - Whether to verify SSL certificates (default: true)
+  - Set to "false" only if using self-signed certificates or testing environments
+  - For production, always keep this as "true" for security

 To set environment variables in Replit:
 1. Click on "Tools" in the left sidebar